trinsic-id/tswg-trust-registry-tf/docs/index.md

     - `expired`: issuer's authorization was not renewed after the previous valid registration period
     - `terminated`: voluntarily terminated by the issuer - not in scope
     - `revoked`: involuntarily terminated by the governing authority
-- `authorization-start-date` is the ISO 8601 datetime string of when the issuer was registered
+- `authorization-start-date` is the [RFC3339](https://tools.ietf.org/html/rfc3339) datetime string of when the issuer was registered
-- `authorization-end-date` is the ISO 8601 datetime string of the issuer's expiration date on the registry
+- `authorization-end-date` is the [RFC3339](https://tools.ietf.org/html/rfc3339) datetime string of the issuer's expiration date on the registry
 ----

 **All the below endpoints are merely suggestions for the implementor**